 In general, the route is flat but some climbs and descents have been incorporated in order to avoid busy roads.
 There is plenty of accommodation like campsites in Austria, Slovakia, Hungary and Croatia but these can hardly be found in Serbia, Bulgaria and Turkey.
 However, in all countries you can easily find affordable sleeping places.

-In the Serbian stage, two 10% climbs have been incorporated, every 10 kilometers in length.
+In the Serbian stage, two 10% climbs have been incorporated, every 10 kilometres in length.
 The descents are likewise on a reasonable surface and low traffic.
 You could describe these stretches as ‘mediocre heavy’ and it is something to take into account.
 In Bulgaria, we follow the valleys and climbing is limited.
 Turkey is by far the busiest when it comes to traffic once you start approaching Istanbul.
-From the Turkish city Çatalca onwards it gets very busy except for a 20-kilometre stage of forest.
+From the Turkish city Çatalca onwards it gets very busy except for a 20-kilometre stage of a forest.
 If you rather avoid this you can take a bus to Istanbul.
 Both city buses and the underground are not accessible with bicycles during rush hours.
 Intercity buses will carry your bicycle if they have enough room in their hold.

 In Turkey, an alternative is offered that takes you through the historically important city of Lüleburgaz.
 It has a beautiful old city centre where many old buildings have been renovated.
 In every country we pass through we can find Osman remains sometimes incorporated in the name of the city.
 The entire route may be described as mediocre heavy when it comes to climbing and descending and quiet enough when it comes to car traffic, with the exception of the cities.

 For the Sultans Trail cycle route you can download the following lists here: accommodation, camping and bicycle shops.